November 8, 2008

 Comfortable for UK winter use naked inside a tent.
 Can be used in colder temperatures when combined with clothes (-10° to -15°).

 Down: 1000 Fill Weight / Synthetic: 2500 – 3000 grams total weight

 Comfortable high winter camping naked inside a tent.
 Can be used in colder temperatures when combined with clothing (-20° - 30°).

 If using a down bag over a very long period in hostile conditions, meaning it will get damp, then you should try and make sure the bag has extra insulation.
-This means if you’re heading off on a five day route and you assume your bag will loose 10% of it’s warmth each nigh due to it getting damp, you will have enough insulation at the end to keep you warm.
+This means if you’re heading off on a five-day route and you assume your bag will lose 10% of its warmth each night due to it getting damp, you will have enough insulation at the end to keep you warm.
 This is one of the advantages of synthetics, in that if it’s OK at the start it’ll be OK at the end.

 WEIGHT AND COMPRESSIBILITY

 Weight is very important for anyone doing anything beyond car camping, and especially when it comes to climbing with your camping gear.
 It is here that the climber must make that difficult decision whether to sleep warmer but struggle with a heavy bag, or suffer a little and go lighter.